publicscience/argos/readme.md

 expected, hand-curated clusters and the algorithmic results.

-Note that the clustering algorithm used is a hierarchical agglomerative one, so the main thing under examination in these evaluations is two
+Note that the clustering algorithm used is a hierarchical agglomerative one, so the main things under examination in these evaluations are:
-fold:

 * The quality of the similarity metric, which measures how similar two articles or events are.